Find a Presentation

 Presentation Type: Poster Presentation

-About the Presenter(s): Dr ANGELA FRANCES, HUI WEN YAP is currently at SINGHEALTH RESIDENCY PROGRAMME in Singapore
+About the Presenter(s): Dr ANGELA FRANCES, HUI WEN YAP is currently at at SINGHEALTH RESIDENCY PROGRAMME in Singapore

 Abstract Teaser: Background: Advance care planning (ACP) is essential in the care of older adults, particularly those living with frailty.
 However, little is known about junior physicians’ understanding of ACP during geriatric medicine training.
 Aim: To assess ACP knowledge, attitudes, and perceptions…